 According to Title 132, Chapter 13, §004, “infectious wastes shall not be disposed of at any solid waste disposal area unless such wastes are first rendered non-infectious by incineration, autoclaving, or other treatment method”.
 This provision does not apply to infectious waste from households (Title 132, Chapter 13, §004).
-Prior written approval from the Nebraska Department of Environmental Quality for disposal at a municipal solid waste landfill is not required for infectious wastes that have been rendered non-infectious.
+Prior written approval from the Nebraska Department of Environment and Energy for disposal at a municipal solid waste landfill is not required for infectious wastes that have been rendered non-infectious.

 Note: See the Guidance Document “Handling Household Medical Waste” for information on packaging and disposal of medical waste from home health care activities.

 The department is sometimes asked what does “or other treatment method” in the citation above mean?
 The general answer is a method that is efficacious in rendering waste non-infectious.
 That is often not a particularly helpful description.
 The department recognizes the work the California Department of Health Services (CDHS) has done to address this very question.
 The CDHS publishes a document titled “Alternative Medical Waste Treatment Technologies Approved by the California Department of Health Services” that provides technologies that have been demonstrated to destroy pathogens if the conditions stipulated for the specific technology are met.
 You can access this document at this link to the cpdh.ca.gov website.*

 Do not mix hazardous wastes with medical biological or infectious wastes.
 This practice could cause your medical waste disposal contractor to refuse your load.
 Additionally, Title 128 – Nebraska Hazardous Waste Regulations specifically requires Small Quantity and Large Quantity Generators (SQGs & LQGs) of hazardous waste to dispose of that waste at permitted hazardous waste facilities.
 See Fact Sheet titled “Comparison of Hazardous Waste Generator Requirements” for more information.